cnoe-io/idpbuilder/examples/local-backup/README.md

 kubectl apply -f examples/local-backup/demo/backup.yaml
 ```

-This command is equivalent to this velero command:  `velero backup create nginx-backup --selector app=nginx`
+This command is equivalent to this Velero command:  `velero backup create nginx-backup --selector app=nginx`

 After you run the command, go back to the MinIO console.
 You will notice that file objects are created in your bucket.